jamtmac1/Password-checker-1/README.md

 # Why?

 I built this to work on my Python development.
-This will help me show coding proficiency as I try to rotate into Cloud Engineering.
+This will help me show coding proficiency as I try to rotate into Cloud Engineering/DevOps.
 What I am trying to improve:

 - Logic structuring
 - Syntax